Introduction

 • Communication and collaboration across the – Reducing food waste needs teamwork across the supply chain.
 Different solutions might create new problems (cost, environment, safety).
 Communication and collaboration are key to finding solutions that work for everyone.

-• Limited policy and investment – The absence of hinders the wider use of food waste solutions.
+• Limited and investment – The absence of hinders the wider use of food waste solutions.

 Solutions and opportunities